Kabi-Matsaneng/engclass2/README.md

-# folks from paris are rare
+# niggas from paris are rare